Who knew that high fructose corn syrup triggers migraines? This one was brought to my attention by a client's caring husband.

 The best way I know to cope with my own migraine headache triggers is to take action as soon as possible.

-I am also a strong advocate of being proactive and I use vitamin supplements from iherb.com to keep my body in optimum health and help avoid unforeseen triggers.
+I am also a strong advocate of being proactive by using vitamin supplements from iherb.com to keep your body in optimum health and help avoid unforeseen triggers.
 Or hidden ones that are hard to detect like corn syrup!

 Please click here on migraine triggers to divulge your own unique triggers.
 You just never know who you will help by sharing this information.

 For example, now you know that high fructose corn syrup triggers migraine for someone else, will you start paying attention to it?